josephblais/josephblais/README.md

 <img src="https://raw.githubusercontent.com/josephblais/josephblais/main/images/Github-header.png" width="100%">

 Hey!
-I am a front end facing full stack web developer with a passion for UI/UX.
+I am a full stack web developer with a passion for UI/UX.
 I love working with modern frameworks, languages, and CMS to make beautiful, responsive, accessible products.

 I've been working hard as a web developer at <a href="https://lifeworks.com/en" target="_blank">LifeWorks</a> these last few months (hence the lack of little green squares).
 Here are a few of the projects I've worked on before that.
 Click around!
 And don't hesitate to message me on <a href="https://www.linkedin.com/in/joseph-blais/" target="_blank">LinkedIn</a> if you have any questions!